 Driving Cost Savings and Increased Revenues for Hospitals and Clinics

 While many hospital networks and clinics are looking to data management software to address their need for the many query and reporting requirements that hit the IT department, many data management systems were designed as inflexible systems requiring significant attention for limited IT resources.
 They do not carry over into the new demands that come with a “shared care” environment.
 They were not designed for speed, making them incapable of delivering analytic results, derived from millions if not billions of records, in seconds or minutes.
 Instead, complex queries may take hours or days.
-They were not designed to ingest 1000s of incompatible data sources, including unstructured data, from such sources as visit notes, transcripts or physician letters, in seconds.
+They were not designed to ingest thousands of incompatible data sources in seconds.
+This data can include unstructured data from sources such as visit notes, transcripts, or physician letters.

 IMAT enables hospitals to more accurately report on and reduce costly readmissions.

 Many institutions believe access to such technology is beyond their budget.
 IMAT Solutions begs to differ.
 Our IMAT platform can handle the record load.
 It was uniquely designed for speed during data ingestion and when producing results from complex queries or reports.
 For administrators, it is not enough to know that 17% of your healthcare community is likely to have diabetes in the coming year, you want a tool that enables your providers to quickly drill down into those results and identify which individuals are at risk and whether they are following a treatment plan.

 Medical organizations require data management solutions that are easy on the budget; compatible with software currently in use, both within the organization and the broader care coordination community; and able to be used by non-technical medical professionals.
 Plus, you want to have confidence that the data ingested is standardized, accurate, comprehensive, and able to be used immediately.
 IMAT Solutions can deliver.